DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 The scenario manager acts as the *composer* and *conductor* of a classical performance:
 - As the *composer*, it defines what each role has to play.
 For example, what do the simulators need to do in order to provide a realistic incident and background to the trial, or it could include sending direct messages to solutions.
 - As the *conductor*, it controls *when* each role starts and stops.

+## SA

+Situational awareness, basically do you know on the map where your people and other resources are, as well as all relevant crisis management related incidents and activities.

+## Sysops

+System operators or system administrators, i.e. the ICT persons managing your local network infrastructure.

 ## Trial